Renewable Energy

 Plenitude aims to double its EBITDA by 2026, supported by a robust pipeline exceeding 20 gigawatts, spread across diverse technologies and regions.
 The existing infrastructure could scale renewable energy production to over 8 gigawatts by 2027 and further to over 15 gigawatts by 2030.

-Diversification across and geographies
+Diversification across renewable energy technologies and geographies

 Investing primarily in wind and solar power technologies, Plenitude demonstrates diversification in its renewable energy production.
 Active in several countries across Europe, North America and Australia, the company also demonstrates geographical diversification in its operations.